3ofcoins/vendorificator/README.md

  * `vendor sync` will update all vendor modules that need updating
  * `vendor status` will list all the modules and their status
  * `vendor pull` will pull all vendor branches, tags, and notes from a Git remote
+ * `vendor push` will push all vendor branches, tags, and notes to a Git remote
  * `vendor diff` will show the differences between vendor module's pristine branch and curent work tree
  * `vendor log` will show a `git log` of all changes made to a particular